JesseEsau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script creates a file with the content Best School in it
+This script writes into the file ls_cwd_content the result of the command ls -la